sodadata/soda-core/docs/getting-started/5_min_tutorial.md

   |   cat warehouse.yml
   | Review section soda_sql_tutorial in ~/.soda/env_vars.yml by running command
   |   cat ~/.soda/env_vars.yml
-  | Then run the soda init command
+  | Then run the soda analyze command
 ```

 The `soda create` command will only create and append configuration files.
 It will